balawahu/DAT505-Code/README.md

 Five eyes directions will follow the mouse and their positions are also on random.

+From this project I know how to set one or more objects rotation directions follow mouse while other objects do not.

 2.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/13.PNG)
 ( DAT505-GitHub\S8-01-RaycastSprite)

 Three cubes will change their scales after clicking.At the same time their colors will also change on random if clicked.

+From this session I know how to init function that after clicking objects their colors and scales will change.

 3.![Image text](https://raw.githubusercontent.com/balawahu/DAT505-Code/master/Pictures/14.PNG)
 ( DAT505-GitHub\S8-02-objLoader-Raycasting1\S8-02-objLoader-Raycasting)

 3D objects are loaded by objloader to scene and they can change color randomly after being clicked.Every objects will also make sound after clicking.

+From this file I learn that how to load 3D objects to three.js and use objloader plug-ins.At the same time loading audio and changing objects colors randomly after clicking are also important points.

 *Session9*